Hungry Happenings

 Chocolate Chip Cookie Bowl

-After my successful attempt at making a 100% Edible White Chocolate Popcorn Bowl, I thought it would be fun to try other recipes to see what would hold it's shape well enough to be used as a serving bowl.
+After my successful attempt at making a 100% Edible White Chocolate Popcorn Bowl, I thought it would be fun to try other recipes to see what would hold its shape well enough to be used as a serving bowl.
 I've seen small chocolate chip cookie bowls, but have never seen one this big.

-After a few attempts at making an edible bowl large enough to hold other cookies, I realized that a traditional chocolate chip dough spreads too much to work.Believe me, I tried three different recipes.
+After a few attempts at making an edible bowl large enough to hold other cookies, I realized that traditional chocolate chip dough spreads too much to work.
+Believe me, I tried three different recipes.
 I even froze the dough overnight, thinking that would help.
 Nope.
 Each time I ended up with cracks and holes and cookie dough sliding off the bowl I used as a mold.

 Chocolate Chip Cookie Serving Bowl | HungryHappenings.com

 So I needed to find a dough with brown sugar in it, so it resembled the taste of a chocolate chip cookie, but wouldn't spread.
-I knew I wouldn't match the flavor exactly, but at this point I was more concerned about the look of the edible bowl than the taste.
+I knew I wouldn't match the flavor exactly, but at this point, I was more concerned about the look of the edible bowl than the taste.
 A good cookie was all I needed.

 I didn't need to search my recipe arsenal for very long before I found the cut out cookie recipe from Georganne of LilaLoa.
-Her recipe uses brown sugar, but really does not spread.
-I made a batch, tossed in some mini chocolate chips, shaped it around a non-stick tin foil lined bowl, baked it and hoped for the best.
+Her recipe uses brown sugar but really does not spread.
+I made a batch, tossed in some mini chocolate chips, shaped it around a non-stick tin foil-lined bowl, baked it, and hoped for the best.

 Large Chocolate Chip Cookie Serving Bowl | HungryHappenings.com

-When the timer went off at the 20 minute mark, I turned on my oven light, and happily found the dough formed around the glass bowl looked perfect.
+When the timer went off at the 20-minute mark, I turned on my oven light, and happily found the dough formed around the glass bowl looked perfect.

-I crossed my fingers and baked it another 10 minutes.
+I crossed my fingers and baked it for another 10 minutes.
 When I pulled it from the oven it was golden brown and in the perfect bowl shape.

-After the bowl cooled I piled in a bunch of candy filled cookies.
+After the bowl cooled I piled in a bunch of candy-filled cookies.
 To make these cookies, I just chopped up a variety of candy bars and used them in place of chocolate chips in my favorite chocolate chip cookie recipe.
 I wanted the cookies to look a bit different than the bowl, but have a great chocolate chip cookie flavor.
-These were perfect.These bowls would be great for parties or to use as gifts.
+These were perfect.
+These bowls would be great for parties or for gifts.
 If your dad is a cookie monster like mine, this would be a really fun present for Father's Day.

 Chocolate Chip Cookie Bowl